It seems like a good idea, but is recycled plastic clothing doing more harm than good?

 It seems the oceans have become a new textile hunting ground for many top brands including Adidas, G-Star Raw, Patagonia and others.
 These companies have been creating clothing from plastics collected from the oceans, which is then recycled into fibres.
 Adidas, for example, has combined Ocean Plastics with a zero waste 3D-printing technique to manufacture a stylish athletic shoe as part of their partnership with Parley for the Oceans, an initiative that encourages repurposing ocean waste and raising awareness of our increasingly dire plastics problems.

 Owner of Bionic Yarn, a textile company that bases its production on reclaimed ocean plastics, Pharrell Williams has launched his third collection with G-Star RAW, which features urban streetwear made from this innovative fabric.
-The line includes perfectly cut jeans, jackets, T-shirts and hoodies – none of which you would imagine ever existed in plastic form at one point.
+The line includes perfectly cut jeans, jackets, T-shirts and hoodies – none of which you would imagine ever existed in plastic form at one point, but they did.

 Researchers have found that these well intended brands may be doing more harm than good by introducing recycled plastic clothing into the wash cycle.
 Apparently, microfibers – tiny synthetic threads less than 1 mm in size – may actually be the biggest source of plastic in the ocean.
 And many of them may come from simply washing synthetic clothing.